joholbert/reading-notes/text-editor-for-you.md

 - multiple extension selections

 ## Different Classifications of Text Editors
--Text Editors that come with your computer
+- Text Editors that come with you OS such as Mac's Text Edit or Windows Notepad
-  Mac: Text Edit
   ###### (These ready made text editors can be used to build websites but aren't equipped with enough features to compete with other editors)
+- Third party options include:
+  - Notepad++
+  - Text Wrangler/BB Edit
+  -